EU 'regrettably' hits U.S. with tariffs, seeks better Biden ties

 The bloc says its main objective is to persuade the United States to negotiate a solution, arguing the chief beneficiaries of the dispute are competitors such as China’s COMAC.

-U.S. Trade Representative Robert Lighthizer last month warned any EU measures would “force a U.S. response”, while Donald Trump, who remains U.S. president until Jan.
+U.S. Trade Representative Robert Lighthizer said the EU’s decision was disappointing, but refrained from threatening any U.S. response.
+Last month, he warned any EU measures would “force a U.S. response”, while Donald Trump, who remains U.S. president until Jan.
 20, threatened to “strike back harder”.

-Neither the White House nor USTR had any immediate comment on Monday.
+Lighthizer’s office said the two sides were in negotiations to resolve the longstanding dispute, but gave no details.

+“The United States is disappointed by the action taken by the EU today,” he said in a brief statement.
+“The EU has long proclaimed its commitment to following WTO rules, but today’s announcement shows they do so only when convenient to them.”

-Washington could, for example, choose to hike its 15% tariffs on Airbus planes, raise tariffs on products such as EU cheese, olives and whisky, or switch to other products.
+Washington could still choose to hike its 15% tariffs on Airbus planes, raise tariffs on products such as EU cheese, olives and whisky, or impose tariffs on other products.
 It argues there is no legal basis for EU measures because underlying subsidies to Boeing have been repealed.

 Brussels says only the WTO can determine whether members have complied with its rulings.